rcrowther/django-img/README.md

 ## Utilities
 ### The View
 Image has a builtin view.
 It's main purpose is to test filter code.
-The view template reforms from images in the core folder.
+The view template reforms from images in the core repository.
 As a test and trial device, it is not enabled by default.

 Goto urls.py, add this,